-- 6.6 Our remit does not include dealing with an individual's service-related complaint about a landlord.
-This is the role of the landlord in the first place, and then the Scottish Public Services Ombudsman.
-More details on making complaints about a landlord can be found on our website. - 6.7 In providing us with information about a significant performance failure, we ask tenants to show that: - the issue is a significant performance failure as defined above - the issue significantly affects tenants and other service users - they have raised it with the landlord and the landlord has not resolved the issue within a reasonable time. - 6.8 We set out how tenants can tell us about significant performance failures on our website and in a leaflet. - 6.9 We will normally discuss the issue with the landlord in the first instance.
-We may take immediate regulatory action in response to information from tenants if we feel this is necessary and appropriate.
-We will tell those tenants who provided the information how we will use it, and may give them advice on how to take the matter forward with their landlord.
-We also consider information provided to us by tenants as part of our assessment of the landlord's achievement of the Charter and in our risk assessment.
+- 6.13 We will ask tenants to provide us with information about the serious concern to show: - why they believe the concern is serious; - the affect of the problem on tenants; - that they have raised it with the landlord; and - the landlord has not resolved the issue within a reasonable time - 6.14 We explain in our leaflet how tenants can tell us about a serious concern. - 6.15 We will normally discuss the concern with the landlord in the first instance.
+We may take immediate regulatory action if we feel this is necessary. - 6.16 We will tell the tenants who provided the information how we will use it, and we may give them advice on how to take the matter forward with their landlord.
+We will also tell the tenants the outcome from the information they have given us, and we may publish this.

+6.17 We will also consider the information provided to us by tenants as part of our assessment of the landlord's achievement of the Charter and in our risk assessment.